stevinus1/sw360rest_tools/README.md

 ### GET:

 All GET methods are only capable of returning the information shown in the templates above.
+All searches by name are case insensitive.

 - get_all: Takes a name fragment and type as strings, and returns a list of dictionaries containing short summary data about all objects of that type that contain that name fragment.